 Real money online roulette although not as popular as some of its more frequently played and higher jackpot cousins in the online gambling world, remains a key part of every online gambling sites arsenal and can be found in virtually all online gaming sites.

-The form of the game itself may vary from site to site, but generally most online roulette games follow the same set of principles and rules.
-You've probably even noticed that there are several variations of online roulette available at your favourite online gambling sites, and of course the more specific the site is, the more variations of this old land-based casino classic you'll tend to find there.
+The form of the game itself may vary from site to site, but generally most roulette games follow the same set of principles and rules.
+You've probably even noticed that there are several variations of roulette available at your favourite online gambling sites, and of course the more specific the site is, the more variations of this old land-based casino classic you'll tend to find there.

 * New Customer Offers, Terms and Conditions Apply, Gamble Responsibly, 18+.

-Types of online roulette
+Types of internet roulette

 Roulette was once a game for the wealthy, and in certain parts of the world it still is.
 So how does online roulette stand up to its older cousin?
 Well that of course depends on what variation of the game you are playing.
-There are online roulette games designed for the youngest gamers, often mini-roulette or with cool add-ons and side features.
+There are roulette games designed for the youngest gamers, often mini-roulette or with cool add-ons and side features.
 There are also roulette tournaments for the more seasoned veterans, with plenty of cash and oodles of experience.

 Lastly, there are the standard games, generally divided into two main variants, American roulette and European roulette.
-A few other online roulette variations exist, but none of as terribly important, not to mention as popular as the two we've just mentioned.
+A few other roulette variations exist, but none of as terribly important, not to mention as popular as the two we've just mentioned.